tonyskidmore/docker-swarm-monitoring/README.md

 * [Grafana](https://grafana.com/oss/grafana/)
 * [Java Apps](https://www.java.com)

-Primarily, I was interested in how Prometheus and Grafana worked in combination with each other.
+The focus is on Prometheus and Grafana working in combination with each other to display metrics in dashboards.

 The code in this project is meant to be deployed onto a Docker Swarm mode cluster that was previously deployed using [tonyskidmore/docker-swarm](https://github.com/tonyskidmore/docker-swarm).
 Although that Docker swarm deployment here is hosted on a Windows 10 system running Vagrant and a few other requirements, the code in this repo can be deployed directly from a Linux system also.
 Although not covered in detail here it was originally created and tested in a purely Linux environment.